ispanos/CournotGame/Readme.md

 # Cournot market competition simulations

+For a detailed description of the math, as well as use of this script, please see the `docs` directory.

 This python script can calculate the amount of production of N companies, in a Cournot game market.
 Furthermore it can merge two companies that compete in that market, by adding their marginal costs horizontally, without any efficiency parameters.